 How to Hit Up All of Lower Manhattan’s Most Instagrammable Spots in One Day

 Need some fresh content for your social media feeds?
-We’ve got you covered with these trendy Lower Manhattan spots that are also highly photogenic, like a cafe housed in an old Art Deco building, a luxe spa with sweeping views of Lower Manhattan, a museum of immersive light shows, and a chic cocktail bar perched 64 stories above street level.
+We’ve got you covered with these trendy Lower Manhattan spots that are also highly photogenic, like a haute-couture department store housed in an Art Deco building, a luxe spa with sweeping views of Lower Manhattan, a museum of immersive light shows, and a chic cocktail bar perched 64 stories above street level.
 You’ll end the day not only with a phone full of photos and videos to share with your followers, but also with some truly memorable NYC experiences.

 Third Stop: QC NY Spa (112 Andes Rd.)